kchawla-pi/united-states-of-browsers/README.md

 It shouldn't damage anything, but if it is does...
 THIS IS A USE AT YOUR OWN RISK SOFTWARE.

+###### Installation instructions are further down.

  - Built with python3.6
  - using Pycharm 2017.3 CE
  - On Windows 10 x64 Fall Creators Update
  - For Mozilla Firefox, Chrome, Opera, Vivaldi
  - May work with other Windows versions.

-Does not support other OSes YET.
+It is Windows ONLY for now.
 Easy to make it work for other OSes.
 Changing path locations for browser profile folder should make it work on other OS.
 (TODO)

 Following functionality has been implemented as of Jan 30, 2018: